gakalmar/Notes/02_Git_Process.md

     7 git remote add origin git@branchLocation.git  //add GitHub repo to your initialized folder as remote 8 git push -u origin master (or main?)          //push changes; -u means it creates upstream branch, so now the GitHub will be the source (?)

-INITIALIZE PULL REQUEST: Ask someone else to merge your new branch into the project's branch (eg into main) = "request someone else to pull your branch"

-    1 git checkout -b <new-branch>                  //create new local branch and switch to it 2 git push --set-upstream origin <new-branch>   //add brach to remote git repo, and create pull request 3 complete pull request on GitHub